Tuples, Immutability, and Packing

 print(box) # ([1, 2, 3], 'ok')

 That distinction matters for dictionary keys and set elements.
-A tuple can be hashable only if every element inside it is hashable.
-(1, 2) can be a dictionary key. ([1, 2], 3) cannot, because the list inside it is mutable and unhashable.
+A tuple is hashable only if every element inside it is hashable.
+(1, 2) can be a dictionary key; ([1, 2], 3) cannot, because the list inside it is mutable and unhashable.

 Tuple methods and use cases

-Tuples have fewer methods than lists.
-The common ones are count(value) and index(value).
-Use tuples when the structure should be fixed, such as a coordinate, a small record, or multiple values returned from a function.
+Tuples have far fewer methods than lists; the only two are count(value) and index(value) (both reads, since there is nothing to mutate).
+Use tuples when the structure should be fixed: a coordinate, a small record, dictionary keys, or multiple values returned from a function.
 Use lists when the collection is meant to grow, shrink, or be reordered.
+Because tuples cannot change size, they are slightly faster and signal intent that the data is constant.

 Which expression creates a tuple containing exactly one integer?